Your body is composed of fast-switch fibers and slow-twitch fibers.

 Tempo Exercises …

-Train your slow-switch fibers with tempo exercises within each workout. the idea is to perform an exercise at a slow but steady tempo from start to finish.
+Train your slow-twitch fibers with tempo exercises within each workout. the idea is to perform an exercise at a slow but steady tempo from start to finish.
 For example a barbell tempo squat is simply a barbell squat in which you take two seconds to lower the weight, and two second to lift the weight.
 All without pausing at the top or bottom of the exercise.
 One key point: You’ll have to lower the weights for these tempo moves.
-Too much weight and you’ll still be focused on your fast-switch fibers, which won’t give you all the benefits we are aiming for.
+Too much weight and you’ll still be focused on your fast-twitch fibers, which won’t give you all the benefits we are aiming for.

 Here is why tempo exercises work.
 We will refer to the barbell tempo squat example: When doing the barbell tempo squat, your legs are under constant, low-level tension.
 This reduces the blood flow to your working muscles, depriving them of oxygen for an extended period of time.
 With less oxygen, your muscles react by creating more mitochondria.
 Mitochondria are tiny powerhouses in your muscle cells that produce energy.